 The GW Community School embodies a vision shared by teachers, parents, and students: A school committed to developing and optimizing the giftedness and intelligence of each student; allowing each student to connect with their school, their world, and themselves.

 Two talented and forward-looking teachers, Alexa C. Warden and Richard A. Goldie, actively sought a school where they could serve a specific population-bright, nontraditional learners, a population not well served in existing educational programs.
 A group of parents in northern Virginia recognized the need for a high school to serve their children whose abilities were not being developed.
 Circumstances and good fortune brought these two groups of people together to start a school to serve these students.
 Community High School Corporation was incorporated in June 1999 to open the GW Community School for the 1999/2000 school year.
+By the way, the ‘GW’ stands for Goldie Warden not George Washington.

 Our students are motivated and capable people who want to succeed.
 They flourish in a positive school culture where they can learn beyond the facts.